Para cross-country skiing

 Larysa Varona of Belarus competing at the 2010 Winter Paralympics.

-Paralympic cross-country skiing is an adaptation of cross-country skiing for athletes with disabilities.
-Paralympic cross-country skiing is one of two Nordic skiing disciplines in the Winter Paralympic Games; the other is biathlon.
-Competition is governed by the International Paralympic Committee (IPC).
+Para cross-country skiing is an adaptation of cross-country skiing for athletes with disabilities.
+It is one of two Nordic skiing disciplines in the Winter Paralympic Games; the other is biathlon.
+Competition is governed by the International Paralympic Committee.

 Classification of skiers and events

-Paralympic cross-country skiing includes standing events, sitting events (for wheelchair users), and events for visually impaired athletes under the rules of the International Paralympic Committee.
+Para cross-country skiing includes standing events, sitting events (for wheelchair users), and events for visually impaired athletes under the rules of the International Paralympic Committee.
 These are divided into several categories for people who are missing limbs, have amputations, are blind, or have any other physical disability, to continue their sport.
 The classifications are for: